14corman/mic-pred-feat-select/script/preprocessing/README.md

 # Preprocessing
 All Python scripts that have to preprocess the input data will go here.
-Still deciding on whether the output of these should go into "output" folder or if input should always be preprocessed before being sent to Machine Learning algorithms.
+The output will go into `data\processed`.

+If the `data\processed` folder does not exist, it will be made before processing input data.